 - Apply paste flux to the bottom (soldering side) of the BGA package.

-- Carefully place the BGA Package of the solder balls.
+- Carefully place the BGA Package on the solder balls.

-- Preheat and then apply Hot Air from both top and bottom.
+- Preheat and then apply Hot Air with Hot Air Blower from both top and bottom.

 - Solder balls will melt and get soldered.